 - The wife will have the chance to present her reasons for her actions.
 If there is a history of abuse or unstable actions on the part of the husband, she will show this evidence.

 - On the other side, the husband will also be able to state his case and make his claim.
 Once both sides have gone, the court will make a determination of what is in the best interest of the child and issue a ruling.

 If the wife wants to be the one that initiates this process, this is also an option.
 She can file a custody action with the court and seek sole custody of their child.
 It is important to note that to be successful she will likely need to be looking into getting a legal separation or divorce at the same time.

 Again, in this situation, both sides must plead their case.
 But if the mother has a compelling argument, the court may rule in her favor.
 If she does not, however, the court may also rule in favor of the father.

-One final option is to seek a temporary restraining order followed by a protection order.
-These orders cut off all contact between the husband and his children for a short period of time.
 In order for this to happen, the court usually requires that there be some imminent danger should they not act.
 Such an outcome may not be likely in this situation because it doesn’t sound like there is any evidence of abuse.

 From the perspective of the husband, the wife has quite a few arrows in her quiver to cut off access to his kids.
 Losing a battle for child custody has serious consequences that can range from being removed from your home to permanently losing access to your children.